nrfconnect/sdk-nrf/samples/zigbee/shell/README.rst

 Sample logging
 ==============

-The Zigbee shell sample does not use the default logging settings for the |NCS| samples.
+The Zigbee Shell sample does not use the default logging settings for the |NCS| samples.
-Unlike the default sample logging in the |NCS|, the Zigbee shell sample's logger is configured to also log module name and timestamps for every message.
+Unlike the default sample logging in the |NCS|, the Zigbee Shell sample's logger is configured to also log module name and timestamps for every message.
 The sample has log shell commands enabled for configuring logging, for example the logging level for each log module.

 The :ref:`lib_zigbee_shell` library also enables the :ref:`lib_zigbee_logger_endpoint` library by default.